 Some cases can be made against foods that would normally be healthy for some people, but that might cause problems in some specific conditions, but shunning foods on the basis that our Paleolithic ancestors didn’t have access to them is a huge mistake.
 For example, potatoes are in the nightshade family and can be a problem for some people with some autoimmune or digestive issues, but are perfectly healthy and nutritious for others.

-Those who truly understand the meaning of the concept know that the Paleo diet represents a dietary approach based around the most likely dietary habits of humans prior to the advent of widespread grain cultivation as well as biochemical evidence of how we react to food.
+Those who truly understand the meaning of the concept know that Paleo represents a dietary approach based around the most likely dietary habits of humans prior to the advent of widespread grain cultivation as well as biochemical evidence of how we react to food.
 This, of course, means that modern foods are not automatically out of the question, as long as those foods are structurally and chemically similar to the foods of our evolutionary past.

 Olive oil and butter fat are two other examples of rather modern foods that are similar to the foods our bodies are used to dealing with.
 Butter fat, a novel food, is much healthier than poultry fat or fat from nuts and seeds.